au-research/your-first-step-to-fair-archived/REUSE.md

 ## Ideas for reusing these materials

 The possibilities are endless!
-The materials developed for the FAIR Data 101 course can be used however you wish.
+The materials developed for the Your first step to FAIR can be used however you wish.
 Some ideas and suggestions are below: